 You can reach the town in 30-40 minutes by car or by train.
-It’s a popular day trip destination and you can indeed see everything important in a single day.
+It’s a popular day trip destination, and you can indeed see everything important in a single day.

 Sintra’s attractions can keep you busy for an entire day and even two-three days – if you’d want to experience everything.

-So, if your timeframe is narrow, don’t leave before checking the recommendations and reviews – just head straight to the primary attractions.
+So, if your time frame is narrow, don’t leave before checking the recommendations and reviews – just head straight to the primary attractions.

-The alluring beautiful Sintra’s most prominent attractions are an ancient Moorish Castle (8th-9th century) and the colourful Romanticist Pena Palace (one of Portugal’s icons) – both built on mountain tops with breathtaking views and surrounded by a green forest.
+The alluring, beautiful Sintra’s most prominent attractions are an ancient Moorish Castle (8th-9th century) and the colourful Romanticist Pena Palace (one of Portugal’s icons) – both built on mountain tops with breathtaking views and surrounded by a green forest.

 The town’s architecture is also great checking out – it’s filled with cute little houses and a large number of Art Deco buildings.
-Today, it’s a retreat area of the rich Portuguese, some of whom own properties in the town.
+Today, it’s a retreat area of the wealthy Portuguese, some of whom own properties in the town.

 Sintra is an ideal place for families and adequate for light mountain trail walks.